nootalex/nootalex/README.md

 <img src="./notalex.gif"> </img>
 # hello, im a person
-<br> if u have any questions, feel free to dm me on discord at @its_notalex (i probably won't respond)
-<br> i'm mainly interested in websites, roblox studio and unity
+<br> i'm mainly interested in websites, roblox studio and unity.. but i'm most interested in sleeping
-<br> i know a few coding languages idk
+<br> i know a few coding languages

 <!---
 nootalex/nootalex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.